-There is, of course, one final way that you can profit from starting and running a blog, and that is to sell it!
+Of course, there is one final way that you can profit from starting, running a blog, and then monetizing it properly.
+That’s, of course, to evaluate and sell your blog!
 While this is more of an exit strategy than a monetization method, it’s worth discussing for bloggers thinking about their long-term plans.

 1. Considerations for selling a blog: